thedrp/thedrp.github.io/wiki/digimon/Wizardmon_(Michaela).md

 -----

 ## Origin
-??? was created in 200X to be Michaela's Digimon partner.
+Silias was created in 200X to be Michaela's Digimon partner.
 (Awaiting further info)

 ## Appearance
-??? has brown eyes.
+Silias has brown eyes.

 # Evolution
 -----